 Management server

 After installation, a deployment named gloo-mesh-mgmt-server runs the management server.
 For your workload clusters to communicate with the management server, the gloo-mesh-mgmt-server service is automatically set up as a service of type LoadBalancer on a default port of 9900/TCP.
 The server is responsible for configuring the Gloo agents in your workload cluster and maintaining the desired state of your environment.
-When you create Gloo custom resources, the server translates these to the appropriate open source custom resources that your Gloo product is based on, such as Istio, Envoy, or Cilium.
+When you create Gloo custom resources, the server translates these to the appropriate open source custom resources that your Gloo product is based on, such as Istio or Envoy.
 Then, the server pushes config changes to the agents to apply in the workload clusters.

 Management server replicas and clusters